GIC Logo

 • • 2 years of Natural/Physical Science

-• • 1 year of additional English, Math, or Science
+• • 3 additional years of English, Math, or Science

 • • 2 years of Social Science